What is Sublocade and how is it used?

 What should I avoid while being treated with SUBLOCADE?

-- Do not drive, operate heavy machinery, or perform any other dangerous activities until you know how this medicine affects you.
+- Do not drive, operate heavy machinery, or perform any other dangerous activities until you know how SUBLOCADE affects you.
 Buprenorphine can cause drowsiness and slow reaction times.
+SUBLOCADE can make you sleepy, dizzy, or lightheaded.
 This may happen more often in the first few days after your injection and when your dose is changed.

-- Do not drink alcohol during treatment with SUBLOCADE, as this can lead to slowed breathing, drowsiness, slow reaction time, loss of consciousness or even death.
+- You should not drink alcohol or take prescription or over-the-counter medicines that contain alcohol during treatment with SUBLOCADE, because this can lead to loss of consciousness or even death.

 What are the possible side effects of SUBLOCADE?